 This course focuses on application of holistic nursing care to meet the complex health-wellness needs of acutely and-or chronically ill clients and high risk clients with multiple system alterations in health, including high risk perinatal and adult clients.
 This course provides clinical opportunities in acute care and community settings to develop therapeutic communication while caring for clients across the lifespan.
 An emphasis is on the development of a safe and competent nurse functioning within the registered nurse's scope of practice.
 A focus on safe clinical judgment is the centerpiece of both direct care provision and care plan development in a variety of acute care and community settings.
 Prerequisite: NURS 1130 WITH MIN.
 GRADE OF B AND NURS 1140 WITH MIN.
 GRADE OF P AND NURS 1185 WITH MIN.
-GRADE OF B Corequisite: NURS2120 AND NURS2150 (0/0/225/0)
+GRADE OF B AND NURS 2165 WITH MIN.
+GRADE OF B (0/0/225/0)

-NURS 2165 Nursing's Role III
+NURS 2165 Nursing's Role III 1 credit

-1 credi